-Students accepted into the VBSN program may be allowed to test for course credit and/or validation of clinical skills based on their DD214, Joint Military Transcript, and other military training documents.
-Students accepted into the VBSN program are paired with a veteran mentor and receive the services of a VBSN case manager to assist them as they transition through the program.
+Students accepted into the VBSN program may be allowed to test for course credit and/or validation of clinical skills based on their D0214, Joint Military Transcript, and other military training documents.
+Students accepted into the VBSN receive the services of a VBSN case manager to assist them as they transition through the program.